 There is no need to sharpen every hook that you use.
 Big-size hooks and those used for catching predators should always keep their hooks super sharp since the hard mouths of these fish can easily blunt hooks quickly.

-Small sizes 16 – 24 are only 0.20 each and they are difficult to hone due to their small size.
+Small sizes 16 – 24 are only $0.20 each, which are difficult to hone due to their small size.

-Hooks in the 10 – 14 sizes are easy to hold whilst honing them, and only requires a few strokes to get them sharp again.
+Hooks in the 10 – 14 sizes are easy to hold whilst honing them and only require a few strokes to get them sharp again.

-Any anglers that are targeting specimen carp or big-size bass, will want to ensure they have the sharpest hooks attached to their line.
+Anglers who are targeting specimen carp or big-size bass will want to ensure they have the sharpest hooks attached to their line.
 Otherwise, you could easily lose the fish of a lifetime.

-To learn more, why not check out my detailed article on how to choose the best treble hooks here!
+To learn more, why not check out my detailed article on choosing the best treble hooks with tips on how to use them, safety, and size charts.

 Sharpen Only High Quality Hooks